emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 size.
 However, padding objects might need to be as small as the alignment of the object format, which was specified to be a single word.
 As with forwarding objects, this can be solved by having two types of padding object.
-The first type is suitable for paddding objects of two words or longer::
+The first type is suitable for padding objects of two words or longer::

     typedef struct pad_s {